irlnathan/hackeconomics.github.io/_posts/2016-8-25-What-is-US-total-credit-instruments-[TCMDO]?.md

 ---
 layout: post
-title: What is the total of US credit instruments [TCMDO]?
+title: What is the total amount of credit instruments in the US [TCMDO]?
 ---

 **_v1.1_**